MTB3000GT/Hybridmax_Kernel_S6/README_Platform.txt

 4. excute build command
    ./build_64bit.sh user

 Note :
- You can download the Sbrowser source code from the site below: http://opensource.samsung.com
+   To download the source code of S/W listed below, please visit http://opensource.samsung.com and find ��Mobile -> Mobile Application�� menu, and then, you will be able to download what you want.
+   You might save time in finding the right one by making use of the search keyword below.
+   - SBrowser : "SBrowser"
+   - VoiceNote4Z_32 : "Voice Recorder"